caironoleto/zurg/README.markdown

 ## License

-zurg is releases under the MIT license, more details see MIT-LICENSE.
+zurg is released under the MIT license, more details see MIT-LICENSE.